-The notice of funding for the next round of BRIC is anticipated over the summer of 2021 with a State grant deadline anticipated in December 2021.
+The notice of funding for the next round of BRIC is open and due February 28, 2025.

 FHWA Emergency Relief Program

 FHWA's Emergency Relief Program provides federal assistance to government organizations following a Presidential disaster declaration.

 Municipal Assistance provides grants to local governments so that communities can quickly respond to and recover from major disasters or emergencies.
 When damages are identified, contact the State to properly document the damages for eligibility.